 Care partners must forget the word “remember” with the person who is living with dementia.
 Care partners must put aside feelings of anger and fear.
 They must try to understand what is happening to the person who is living with dementia.

-- Methods of communication may vary from day to day.
+- Understand that methods of communication may vary from day to day.

 - Break down tasks into simple steps